Download Guarantee of Service factsheet - PDF 120KB

 Read more about publications

 We aim to provide the best possible service we can for everyone in NSW, and your feedback is important to us.
 If you have a complaint about any of our services, or any suggestion about how we could improve, please let us know.
 Also, please let us know when we have provided you with excellent service!
-Please make your complaint, suggestion or compliment by phone, letter or email to the President of the Anti-Discrimination Board at our Sydney office.
+Please make your complaint, suggestion or compliment by phone, letter or email to the President of Anti-Discrimination NSW at our Parramatta office.

 Read more about our complaints policy